BMB-STAT/BMB-STAT5/chapter1.md

 The second column represents the degree of freedom (Df).
 We have introduced the two different degrees of freedom in an ANOVA and how they are related to the number of groups (K) and the overall observations/replicates.

-**By looking at the table can you conclude from the degree of freedom values the correct number of groups/samples (K) and the total number of observation (N)?**
+**By looking at the table can you conclude from the degree of freedom values in the table the correct number of groups/samples (K) and the total number of observation (N)?**

 `@possible_answers`
 - K = 2, N = 42